JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-18-Setup-unittests-in-VS_Code-snippet.md

 ![Coverage_gutters_extension](https://github.com/JakubSzwajka/JakubSzwajka.github.io/blob/master/_posts/_images/setup_unit_tests_1.png?raw=true)

-### We want them to work quick
+### We want them to work quickly

-Whole point is to that if you start coding, there will always be something more important to do or check than setup first unit test.
+The Whole point is that if you start coding, there will always be something more important to do or check than setup first unit test.
 Let's do it as first and foremost thing.
 After that, find shortcuts that you like.
 I will show you how to set up them.

 ### Add dummy test